ktychn/cse15l-lab-reports/Report3.md

   }
 ```

-- The symptom, as the output of running the tests (provide it as a screenshot of running JUnit with at least the two inputs above)
-This screenshot shows output of running these tests using the original `reversed` method code.
+- This screenshot shows the symptom, as output of running these tests using the original `reversed` method code.
 ![Image](reversedFail.png)

 (The code for the `runTests.sh` bash script is these two lines:)